tereschvlad/ComparableSolution/README.md

 - Order - need to set up sequence number of property for put up properties in the same order in several classes (firstly processed properties wich have this next without)
 - Type - using only for collection.
 By ordered and unordered collections.
 Hash struct differently for ordered and unordered collections.

-GeneralComparable have property for saving hash HashSum.
+GeneralComparable has property for saving hash HashSum.

 ## Example how working it working.
 Class SampleComparable is inheritanced GeneralComparable.
 More examples can see in project for testing ComparableLibraryTest
 ```C#